Simit-Yadav/My-Learnings/Google IT Certificate/Course-1-Techincal-Support-Fundamentals/Week-2/README.md

 DDR SDRAM- Double data rate SDRAM.

 ### <b>Motherboard</b>
 Motherboard is the component which connect all the components together.
-It has chipset which controls how all other components talk eachother.Chipset is main component which connects RAM, CPU and Peripherals.
+It has chipset which controls how all other components talk each other.
+Chipset is main component which connects RAM, CPU and Peripherals.
 Motherboard is made of two chips:
 1. Northernbridge which basically connects CPU.
 Many time northern is often integrated with other components.
 1. This basically handles I/O like harddisk, etc.